-The introduction of, and changes to, taxes, levies or fees applicable to BNG Bank's operations (such as the imposition of a financial transactions tax and bank levy) has had and may in the future have an adverse effect on its business and/or results of operations.
-For example, in 2012 a Dutch bank levy was introduced, which, at an amount of €37 million for 2015 (2014: €30 million and 2013: €33 million), had a significant adverse impact on BNG Bank's results of operations in recent years.
-Furthermore, pursuant to the BRRD that entered into force on 1 January 2015, BNG Bank will be required to make a contribution to the single resolution fund ("SRF") going forward, which could negatively impact BNG Bank's results of operations.
+In addition, the introduction of, and changes to, taxes, levies or fees applicable to BNG Bank's operations (such as the introduction of a bank levy and a 'thin capitalization rule' (as further described under "Introduction of a 'thin capitalization rule' as of 2020 at the earliest" below) and the imposition of a financial transaction tax (as further described under "Financial Transaction Tax" below)) has had and may in the future have an adverse effect on its business and/or results of operations.
+For example, in 2012 a Dutch bank levy was introduced, which, at an amount of $\mathfrak{S}6$ million for 2017 (2016: $\mathfrak{S}5$ million and 2015: $\mathfrak{S}7$ million), had a significant adverse impact on BNG Bank's results of operations in recent years.
+Furthermore, pursuant to the BRRD and SRM Regulation, BNG Bank is required make contributions to the single resolution fund ("SRF").
+In 2017, BNG Bank contributed \mathfrak{S} million (2016: $\mathfrak{S}16$ million) to the SRF.

 Although scheduled implementation deadlines are commonly not met, no reversals of proposed new laws and regulations should be expected.
 Nearly all of the proposals will increase, either directly or indirectly, the burden on financial institutions.
-In addition to the implementation costs, measures such as the bank levy, the obligation to centrally clear swap transactions imposed by the European Market Infrastructure Regulation, and the significant increase in disclosure requirements will result in permanently higher costs.
+In addition to the implementation costs, measures such as the bank levy, the obligation to centrally clear swap transactions imposed by EU Regulation 648/2012 on over-the-counter ("OTC") derivatives, central counterparties and trade repositories (commonly known as the European Market Infrastructure Regulation, or "EMIR"), contributions to the SRF and the significant increase in disclosure requirements will result in permanently higher costs.
 BNG Bank expects to be most affected by the requirements under Basel III/CRD IV and the expansion and adjustments of IFRS.
 In addition, the government decision to obligate local governments to treasury banking has adversely impacted BNG Vermogensbeheer.
 See "Amendments to the regulation on Treasury Banking may adversely affect BNG Bank's financial condition and results of operations".